iridiumCodes/my-100DaysOfCode/r2-log.md

 - [x]  connect register component with server
 - [x]  Do the appropriate route changes
 - [x]  Palettes component basic structure ( I need to design the functionality.. for the moment it displays the name and a title for the palettes )
+- [x]  PostgreSQL and PSequel installed and setup, SQL refresher